 Self-transformation is accomplished through a combination of taking on disciplines and developing virtues.
 Self-examination and self-awareness are also important parts of this process.
 These practices enable us to identify the areas of our character on which we need to focus.
 With patience and perseverance, we can achieve a radical transformation in our nature.

 These three concepts or pillars form the foundation for the spiritual life today.
-They set out the work and the goals that need to be achieved.
+They set out the work and the goals that need to be achieved if we re to transform ourselves into a living temple.
 In order to facilitate their practical application to daily life, I have included a series of questions called the “Daily Spiritual Accounting.”
 This daily accounting is a tool to help us organize our spiritual life.
 It provides a tangible way of assessing the level and effectiveness of our practice.

 DAILY SPIRITUAL ACCOUNTING

 - How long did you meditate (stilling the mind, visualization, concentration, contemplation)?

 - How long did you spend in the study of spiritual books?

 - How long did you spend reading from the scriptures?